mozilla/anodejsholidayseason/fully_loaded_node.md

 considerably while the goals remain the same.

-The future of `compute-cluster` may involve the ability to distribute work over multiple different tiers to maximally saturate availalbe computation resources under times of load.
-This may work cross-colo to support geographically assymetric bursts.
+The future of `compute-cluster` may involve the ability to distribute work over multiple different tiers to maximally saturate available computation resources in times of load.
+This may work cross-colo to support geographically asymmetric bursts.
 This may involve the ability to leverage new hardware that's demand spun at some trusted cloud compute provider.
 Or we may solve the problem a different way.